QuotationFactory/Integration.Quickstart/README.md

-# Quotation Factory Basic Integration Quickstart
+# Integration Quickstart

 ## Introduction

 In this quickstart we demonstrate how you could build an .net 8 host that process files from Quotation Factory.
 We use the Quotation Factory Edge Connector that connects with Quotation Factory and downloads the file to the Output directory.

 ## Edge Connector - root directory

 When you create a QF Edge Connector in the portal you need to provide a 'Root directory' this is the location of the directory the QF Edge Connector uses to operate with.
 Output files from Quotation Factory are stored in the Output directory inside the root directory of the QF Edge Connector.

 For example:
-if the QF Edge Connector has the root directory configured like 'C:\QfEdgeConnector\Exchange', the Output files will be stored in 'C:\QfEdgeConnector\Exchange\Output'.
+if the QF Edge Connector has the root directory configured like 'C:\Qf\EdgeConnector\Exchange', the Output files will be stored in 'C:\Qf\EdgeConnector\Exchange\Output'.

-The **Root directory** needs to be configured in the appsettings.json or appsettings.development.json in this project.
+The **Root directory** needs to be configured in the appsettings.json in this project.

 ## How it works

-If we run the Quotation Factory.Host project inside this solution and we do an 'Export from Quotation Factory' the filewatcher will notice this new file the QF Edge Connector created and it will publish a MediatR notification 'AgentOutputFileCreated'.
+If we run the Integration.Host project inside this solution and we do an 'Export from Quotation Factory' the filewatcher will notice this new file the Edge Connector created and it will publish a MediatR notification 'OutputFileCreated'.

-The 'AgentOutputFileCreatedHandler' will process this notification and will read the file and deserialize it to the Project class.
+The 'OutputFileCreatedHandler' will process this notification and will read the file and deserialize it to the Project class or process the message request

 ## Export from Quotation Factory

-When change the status of a project inside Quotation Factory to Quoted or Ordered and export will be triggered and if the QF Edge Connector is configured and running it will download the file to the Output directory of that connector.
+When change the status of a project inside Quotation Factory to Quoted or Ordered and export will be triggered and if the Edge Connector is configured and running it will download the file to the Output directory of that connector.

 ## Help needed?